 Having something stuck in the eye may be a mild nuisance or can be very painful.
 Anyone who experiences severe eye pain or vision changes should see a doctor immediately.

-If an object enters the eye at high speed or is large enough to be visible, a trip to the emergency room might be necessary.
+If an object enters the eye at high speed or is large enough to be visible, a person should seek emergency help as soon as possible.

 A foreign object in the eye can cause the following symptoms: